MakeSchool-Tutorials/Makestagram-Swift/P5-Connecting-to-Parse/content.md

       return true
     }

-**Make sure to include your keys from the dashboard instead of the example ones above 😉**
+**Make sure to include your keys from the dashboard instead of the example ones above :)**

 Now we should be ready to work with Parse SDK!
 In a moment we will see if you've set everything up correctly.

 #Adding a fake login

-Before we can start building our actual app, we should provide a fake login mechanism.
-All features in *Makestagram* will require a logged in user.
-Later in this tutorial we will spend some time building a full login mechanism - for now we can simply log in as a test user whenever our app starts.
+All features in *Makestagram*, e.g. posting photos, following friends, etc. will require a logged in user.
+This means that before we can start building our actual app, we need a way for a user to log in.

+I however don't want to start this tutorial with building a login screen.
+For now we should provide a fake login mechanism so that we can start working on the core features of the app.

+Later in this tutorial we will spend some time building a full login mechanism, including login with a Facebook account.

-Implementing this involves two steps:
+Implementing a fake login mechanism involves two steps:

-1. Creating a test user in the Parse data browser
+1. Creating a test user in the Parse backend
 2. Adding code to the `AppDelegate` to log in as that test user

-By creating new *Rows* in our Parse tables we can add data directly through the browser.
-A great feature for testing!
+By creating new *Rows* in our Parse tables we can add data directly through the browser, without writing any code.
+This is a great feature for testing!
 <div class="action"></div>
-Start by adding a test user to your Parse database by following the video below. <video width="100%" controls>
+Add a test user to your Parse database by following the steps in the video below. <video width="100%" controls>
   <source src="https://github.com/MakeSchool-Tutorials/Makestagram-Swift/raw/master/P5-Connecting-to-Parse/testuser.mp4" type="video/mp4">
    Hit the *+Row* button in the top left corner.
 This will create a new blank entry.
 The double click into the *password* column of this row and enter *"text"* as a password.
 Then double click into the *username* column and enter *text* as a password.
 </video>